oracle-livelabs/developer/ai-vector-halloween/labs/traditional-query/traditional-query.md

 # Lab 3: Watson Attempts a Traditional Search

+## Introduction

+This lab walks you through the steps to perform a tradition keyword-based search using SQL in an Oracle Autonomous AI Database.
+You will learn to query fields for specific terms and interpret the results.

+Estimated Time: 10 minutes

+### Objectives

+In this lab, you will:
+* Perform a traditional keyword search in an Autonomous AI Database

 ## Task 1: Watson's Investigation - Traditional Keyword Search

 "Watson, why don't you take the first pass?
 I shall observe your methodology."